colleenjg/OpenScope_CA_Analysis/README.md

 * https://pip.pypa.io/en/stable/

 Once these are installed, you can simply use the appropriate appropriate .yml file to create a conda environment.
-For example, if using a Mac, open a terminal, go to the repo directory, and enter:
+For example, if using Ubuntu or Mac OS, open a terminal, go to the repo directory, and enter:

-* conda env create -f aibs_mac_env.yml
+* conda env create -f aibs3.yml

 Conda should then handle installing all the necessary dependencies for you.

+The code is written in Python 3.

 ## 3. Use
-Once installed, you simply activate the appropriate environment, e.g. for Mac:
+Once installed, you simply activate the environment:

-* source activate aibs-mac
+* source activate aibs

 All of the appropriate libraries should then be loaded, and the modules can be imported for use in ipython, python scripts, or jupyter notebooks.

 **Scripts and modules**:
-* run\_roi_analysis.py : run and plots specific analyses on ROI data
+* run\_roi_analysis.py: run and plots specific analyses on ROI data
 * run_logreg.py: run, analyse and plot logistic regressions on the ROI data
 * **util**: general utilities module
 * **sess_util**: session specific utilities module